 See that pop up window?
-You can track the checkbox that says “do not show me this again” the “no thanks” button and the “pick a charity button” (as well as the X and if a user clicks outside the modal window to close it) by using Events tracking.
+You can track the checkbox that says “Do not show me this again,” the “No thanks” button, and the “Create a free account” button (as well as the X and if a user clicks outside the modal window to close it) by using events tracking.

 Events go beyond the standard visitor data to help you answer detailed questions about user behavior:

 - Events can log flash and video events such as play, pause, and time watched.

 - At what point are people abandoning my form?

 - Event tracking can be used to show completed vs. abandoned forms, which fields were filled out, and which were skipped.

 - Are people using the share buttons?